March 13, 2026

 C. Heat pumps

-• A heat pump is the core technology behind most split and ducted systems in NZ.
+A heat pump is the core technology behind most split and ducted systems in NZ.
 It heats in winter and cools in summer.
-Good humidity control and filtration support cleaner air.
+Good humidity control and filtration create cleaner air and improve indoor air quality.
 Low running costs make heat pumps a strong year-round choice.

-• Home size and layout: Open-plan areas often need a higher capacity unit or two smaller heads placed well.
+• Home size and layout: Open-plan areas often require a higher-capacity unit or two smaller heads placed well to improve indoor air quality.

 • Insulation and glazing: Well-insulated homes can use smaller systems and still feel great.